 The IS/MND was completed and circulated for a 45-day public review period that began on November 27, 2024, and concluded on January 13, 2025.
-Five comment letters were received during the commend period.
-Two of the five letters received were from public agencies (California Department of Transportation and the South Coast Air Quality Air Management District), one letter was received from the Gabrieleño Band of Mission Indians - Kizh Nation, and two letters were received from the law firm Adams, Broadwell Joseph & Cardozo, on behalf of California Unions for Reliable Energy ("CURE").
+Five comment letters were received during the comment period.
+Two of the five letters received were from public agencies (California Department of Transportation and the South Coast Air Quality Air Management District), one letter was received from the Gabrieleño Band of Mission Indians - Kizh Nation, and two letters were received from the law firm Adams, Broadwell Joseph &

+Cardozo.
 Although not required for an IS/MND by the CEQA Guidelines, those letters have been catalogued and are responded to as part of the Final Mitigated Negative Declaration (Exhibit "C", Attachment No. PC 1).
 The comments received did not result in changes to the project of a substantive nature.